Snowmobilers Gain Recognition in Iowa

 groups on corridor trails and shared corridors.”

-of October, there were 12 railroad grades in various stages of
+October, there were 12 railroad grades in various stages of abandonment

-abandonment in Iowa.
-In many cases, the Iowa Trails Council has already
+in Iowa.
+In many cases, the Iowa Trails Council has already initiated the

-initiated the process to convert those grades into recreational trails, and
+process to convert those grades into recreational trails, and the ISSA has

-the ISSA has since been playing catch-up to ensure snowmobiler’s needs
+since been playing catch-up to ensure snowmobiler’s needs are addressed.

-top goal for 2007 had been achieved.
-Thanks to their lobbying efforts,
+goal for 2007 had been achieved.
+Thanks to their lobbying efforts, Iowa

-Iowa snowmobilers supported the Senate initiative to bond for trails and
+snowmobilers supported the Senate initiative to bond for trails and to

 trails.